 The College of Pharmacy will be accepting applications from students who have already created a PharmCAS account from June 2016 - March 1, 2017.
-Students may be granted individual deadline extensions through June 1, 2017.
+Students may be granted individual deadline extensions to be determined on a case by case basis.

 The College of Pharmacy (COP) is among five schools at Rosalind Franklin University of Medicine and Science (RFUMS), a health science graduate level institution, located in the north suburbs of Chicago, IL.
 Situated approximately 30 miles north of downtown, Rosalind Franklin University enjoys the diversity of both city sidewalks and the surrounding state forests and greenbelts.